EU urges no-deal Brexit preparation

 EU affairs ministers will have their first chance to discuss the UK's position on Friday.

-But noone expects a unified message coming out of that meeting as the commission's negotiating team is still clarifying some of the white paper's proposals.
+But none expects a unified message coming out of that meeting as the commission's negotiating team is still clarifying some of the white paper's proposals.

 "We are quite happy that we have something we can work with, but it is not more than that, it is not the ten commandments, it is a negotiating paper put on the table," said the EU official, adding that the EU doesn't negotiate the white paper, but the exit deal.